eschoi-ml/eschoi-ml.github.io/trx/trx_introduction.md

 7. **Enhances Functional Strength**: TRX mimics real-life movements, which helps improve coordination and strength you actually use in daily life and sports.
 8. **Boosts Cardiovascular Fitness**: With the right programming (like HIIT or circuit style), TRX can also provide a solid cardio workout in addition to strength training.

-##Coaching TRX

-Introduction of TRX
-Anatomy of TRX
+## Anatomy of TRX
-Suspension anchor
+- Suspension anchor
-Main carabiner
+- Main carabiner
-Equalizer loop
+- Equalizer loop
-Locking loop
+- Locking loop
-Mid length mark
+- Mid length mark
-Adjustment tabs
+- Adjustment tabs
-Adjusters
+- Adjusters
-Handles
+- Handles
-Foot cradles
+- Foot cradles
-Adjusting Length
+- Adjusting Length
-To lengthen: Hold onto the adjusters, pull them both back To shorten: Pull down on the adjuster and with the other hand hold onto the adjustment tabs and pull upwards to your desired length
+- To lengthen: Hold onto the adjusters, pull them both back
+- To shorten: Pull down on the adjuster and with the other hand hold onto the adjustment tabs and pull upwards to your desired length
 Short < Mid length < Mid calf < Fully lengthened

 Coaching System